 Mark Twain said, “The secret of success is to make your vocation your vacation,” and while not everyone can be so fortunate as to turn their travel for passion into a profession, it’s entirely possible to bring the same kind of passion we bring to our travels to our jobs.
 In fact, being passionate about doing good work – whatever your work is – can help make your job more meaningful.

-Adam Seper’s article on “12 of the Best Jobs that Combine Work and Travel” might just help those of you stuck in a job you don’t love find something to which you can devote yourself.
-Our list of “18 Travel Resolutions to Keep This Year” is great for your vacations, but it’s even better if you can apply some of those resolutions to your every day life.
+Adam Seper’s article on 12 of the Best Jobs that Combine Work and Travel might just help those of you stuck in a job you don’t love find something to which you can devote yourself.
+Our list of 18 Travel Resolutions to Keep This Year is great for your vacations, but it’s even better if you can apply some of those resolutions to your every day life.
+Whitney Cox’s 10 Important Life Lessons You Learn from Living Abroad talks about what happens when you go after your passions and the lessons you can learn from them.